metricMastersData/DSP_Project/README.md

        - The XGBoost model was retrained after outlier treatment.
        - Cross-validation was performed again, and key evaluation metrics were recalculated.

-## 7. Metrics Analysis
+## 7. Project Analysis
-The model is observed to demonstrate good performance with an R-squared value of 0.80, indicating that it explains approximately 80% of the variance in the target variable.
-The Mean Squared Error (MSE) and Mean Absolute Error (MAE) suggest that the model’s predictions are reasonably accurate, with consistent cross-validation MSE scores further supporting its reliability.
+The analysis compares two models for predicting flight fares.
+The initial XGBoost model had better performance than the Random Forest regressor.
+After outlier handling, XGBoost's performance further improved.
+The final XGBoost model showed good performance with an RMSE of 91.58, an R-squared of 0.76, and consistent cross-validation scores.
+The model was considered reliable in predicting flight fares within a reasonable range of error.

 *Raw csv datasets available in **master** branch.